dead8309/better-auth-mcp-hono/README.md

 ### Environment Variables

-Create a .dev.vars file for local development (copied from .env.example) and set up secrets/variables in your Cloudflare Worker environment for deployment.
+Create a `.dev.vars` and `.env`(for better-auth schema generation) file for local development (copied from `.env.example`) and set up secrets/variables in your Cloudflare Worker environment for deployment.

 - `DATABASE_URL`: Connection string for your PostgreSQL database.
 - `GITHUB_CLIENT_ID`: Client ID from your GitHub OAuth App.